-Marley Ahmed is 21 years old and a final year business and management student at the University of Sussex, and a former student on the Career Ready programme.
-Born and raised in South-East London, he is passionate about improving the life chances of young people and likes to play sports.
+Marley Ahmed is 21 years old and a final year business and management student at the University of Sussex, from south-east London.
+A former student on the Career Ready programme, he is passionate about improving the life chances of young people and likes to play sports.

 My internship at Citi in the summer of 2017 changed my outlook on life and my capabilities.
 It really was a defining moment in my life.

 Living in Woolwich, south London, I’d grown up seeing the tall, glass buildings of Canary Wharf on the horizon.
 But my summer internship made me realise that working in a place like this was possible for me and others who grew up in my area.
 It was just a case of being given the right opportunities and support.